yguenduez/emscripten-hello-world/README.md

 ### Clone this repo recusrively

-Please clone this repo recursively, so you have to `emsdk` (emscripten) available, therefore type:
+Please clone this repo recursively, so you have the `emsdk` (emscripten) available, therefore type:

 ```